-St. John's Episcopal Church
+Welcome to St. John's, Wilmot, Episcopal Church

-Once purely a "local" church known as "the little white church on the hill," our members now travel from as far away as The Bronx, Cortlandt Manor, Astoria, and Nyack to participate in our unique way of proclaiming what we believe as Episcopalians in the Diocese of New York.
-And we are so fortunate to be able to proclaim and live out God's word in a beautiful set of buildings on six acres that includes a wooden church structure built in 1859 and home to Norman Rockwell, among other New Rochelle notables.
+Once purely a "local" church known as "the little church on the hill," our members now travel from as far away as The Bronx, Queens, and Brewster, to participate in our unique way of proclaiming what we believe as Episcopalians in the Diocese of New York.
+And we are so fortunate to be able to proclaim and live out God's word in a beautiful chapel and parish hall set on six acres.
+Our chapel, built in 1859, has been the church home to Norman Rockwell, among other New Rochelle notables.